Phaedra Parks Going Broke? The Real Reason She Wants To Return To ‘RHOA’ May Just Be The Paycheck

 Various sources are telling different stories when it comes to Parks’ desire to return to the hit reality series.
 She may be asking producers if she can come back, but if she is, they aren’t interested.

 Executive Producer Andy Cohen said in May that he fired Parks because of the “megawatt lie” she told concerning fellow cast member Kandi Burruss.
-Parks had accused Burruss and her husband Todd Tucker of planning to drug and rape their co-star, Porsha Williams.
+Parks had accused Burruss and her husband, Todd Tucker, of planning to drug and rape their co-star, Porsha Williams.

 During last season’s RHOA reunion episode, Phaedra Parks admitted to the lie, and consequently, the producers and her fellow cast members were shocked.
 After the truth came out, no one wanted to work with her anymore.
 Cohen said that in a show about a group of friends, it doesn’t work if no one is talking to one of those friends.